bensledge/bensledge.github.io/content/pages/resume.md

 Crafted character rigs for characters, props and sets using a proprietary, Python based rigging build system.
 Extended build system with custom modules.
 Created scripts used by animators to increase rig functionality.
-Developed and maintained custom Maya nodes in Python and C++.
+Developed and maintained custom Maya nodes  and tools in Python and C++.

 **Technical Animation Artist (Mid) / Character FX TD** _MPC Vancouver (September 2014 - March 2015)_<br />
 Designed, implemented and maintained cloth, hair and dynamics systems used to create visual effects for feature films.
-Used nCloth and proprietary hair solvers to created digital doubles of actors.
+Used nCloth and proprietary hair solvers to create digital doubles of actors.
 Enhanced character-to-environment and character-to-character interactions and deformations with the use of Maya and proprietary deformers.